Cantera/cantera/doc/sphinx/yaml/reactions.rst

         O(S): [0, 0, 8000]
         PT(S): [0, -1.0, 0]

 .. _sec-yaml-interface-Blowers-Masel:

 ``interface-Blowers-Masel``
 ---------------------------

-Includes the same fields as :ref:`interface-Arrhenius <sec-yaml-interface-Arrhenius>`, while using the :ref:`Blowers-Masel <sec-yaml-Blowers-Masel>` rate parameterization.
+Includes the same fields as :ref:`interface-Arrhenius <sec-yaml-interface-Arrhenius>`, while using the :ref:`Blowers-Masel <sec-yaml-Blowers-Masel-rate>` parameterization for the rate constant.

 Example::